hajikhorasani/cryptokimpx/README.md

 - Software developers who want to log all the PKCS #11 functions' parameters or want to use the PKCS #11 wrappers which usually support just one Cryptoki.

 # How to use it ?
 It's really easy to use the Cryptokis' Multiplexer.
-Just put the configuration file in the same place with the Cryptoki.
+Just put the configuration file in the same place with the Multiplexer Cryptoki.
 Please note that the configuration file name should be same as Cryptoki's file name, but with .cfg extension.
 You can find the sample configuration file in "bin" directory.

+[Cryptoki]

+FILE_PATH_0 = cryptoki0_file_path

+...

+FILE_PATH_N = cryptokiN_file_path

+[Log]

+ENABLE = true/false
+- enable and disable the logging facility

+SEPARATE_FILES = true/false
+- if you want to separate the log of each thread, enable this option with true

+FILE_PATH = c:/temp/cryptoki.log
+- the log file path